alexduta-tech/selenium-python-framework/README.md

 - Note: Initial Docker execution may take additional time to build the image and download dependencies.
 This is a one-time cost; later runs benefit from Docker’s caching mechanism.

 ## Running the Tests

+### Prerequisites
+Start Automation Playground application (locally or in Docker container) Please see the instructions here: https://github.com/alexduta-tech/automation-lab

 ### Docker execution
 - You can run the tests by executing commands inside the running container.